AOMediaCodec/av1-spec/annex.e.decoder.model.md

 **BufferSize** is set to a value equal to MaxBufferSize * BitrateProfileFactor value specified for the level signaled for the operating point that is being decoded.

-**Decodable Frame Group i** (DFG i) consists of all OBUs, including headers, between the end of the last OBU of the previous frame with show_existing_frame flag equal to 0 (frame k), and the end of the last OBU of the current frame with show_existing_frame flag equal to 0 (frame p).
+**Decodable Frame Group i** (DFG i) consists of all OBUs, including headers, between the end of the last OBU associated with the previous frame with show_existing_frame flag equal to 0 (frame k), and the end of the last OBU associated with the current frame with show_existing_frame flag equal to 0 (frame p).
 This comprises the OBUs that make up frame p, plus any additional OBUs present in the bitstream that belong to frame p (such as the metadata OBU), and OBU that belong to frames with show_existing_frame flag equal to 1 which are located between frame k and frame p.